 Free or reduced priced meals shall be provided for students who qualify under state and federal rules and regulations.
 The eligibility forms, rules, and regulations governing this program shall be provided by the administration to students or their parents.
-For the 2021-2022 school year, all meals are free.

 The school meal program for USD320 is designed to provide students with breakfasts and lunches that meet the nutritional needs of students at a reasonable price.
 All school meals meet the guidelines as mandated by the Healthy Hunger Free Kids Act.